E-learning and LMS blog articles

 Self-hosting

 When a business or organisation chooses a self-hosted LMS solution, they will install and maintain the software on their own server.
-Although this can initially present itself as the cheaper option as there is no need to pay for a third-party LMS provider, there are other costs to factor in.
+Although this can initially present itself as the cheaper option, as there is no need to pay for a third-party LMS provider, there are other costs to factor in.

 Cloud-based LMS

 Cloud-based LMS solutions are hosted on the server of an LMS vendor or service provider.
 Although this option will come at a cost, there is no requirement for in-house technical experts manage the system.
+While this may seem more expensive upfront, cloud-based LMS pricing is often more predictable and scalable, especially for growing organisations.

-There is a lot that goes into determining the true cost of an LMS and while some of the upfront costs such as hosting or license fees are transparent, there are plenty of additional costs that may only become apparent once an LMS has already been implemented.
+There is a lot that goes into determining the true cost of an LMS, and while some of the upfront costs, such as hosting or license fees, are transparent, there are plenty of additional costs that may only become apparent once an LMS has already been implemented.

-To help businesses and organisations gain a better understanding of these additional costs, we put together a comprehensive guide using our years of expert industry knowledge.
+To help businesses and organisations gain a better understanding of these additional costs, we put together a comprehensive LMS pricing guide using our years of expert industry knowledge.
 Our eBook ‘The Hidden Costs of Buying an LMS’ can be downloaded here.

-So how much does an LMS cost when you take some of these ‘hidden costs’ into account?
+So, how much does an LMS cost when you take some of these ‘hidden costs’ into account?
 Let’s explore some of the points taken from our eBook, below.

 Implementation

 If you have opted for a cloud-based solution, implementation should be a much easier process as the set-up of your LMS will be carried out by your vendor’s implementation team.
-However, there may be additional costs to consider as the price of this may vary depending on whether any special features or add-ons need to be purchased in order to make the LMS work best for you.
+However, there may be additional costs to consider, as the price of this may vary depending on whether any special features or add-ons need to be purchased in order to make the LMS work best for you.
 Ensure that you discuss this with your vendor prior to the work being carried out.

 Upgrade fees